Fiscal Management

 Reviewed: 12/13; 5/15; 12/18

-To eliminate the necessity of collecting small amounts of money throughout the school year for consumable supplies, workbooks, etc., it shall be the policy to collect an educational supply fee from each student at the beginning of each school year.
+To eliminate the necessity of collecting small amounts of money throughout the school year for consumable supplies, workbooks, etc., it is policy to collect an educational supply fee from each student at the beginning of each school year.

 Students who enroll late or transfer to other schools during the school year will be charged or refunded on a monthly basis.